 Spinal Injury (SCI)

-So we produced denims, cargo pants, chinos, smart tailored trousers, stretch cords and sometimes moleskins, and have gradually extended the range to offer smart suits for weddings and work, dinner suits for cruises and sports dinners, warmlined waterproofs for comfortable outings in the worst weather - and many more useful products.
-We refuse to do tracksuit trousers, although we do have a soft, comfortable and warm style of leisure trousers with a high cotton content for days when a bit of comfort and warmth is more important than wearing a pair of denims.
+So we produced denims, cargo pants, chinos, smart tailored trousers and stretch cords and have gradually extended the range to offer warmlined waterproofs for comfortable outings in the worst weather - and many more useful products.

 We know that a spinal injury is a sudden and often life-changing event, and we don't push our garments, but when someone is ready to go back to work, go off on holiday, get married, attend a match in pouring rain with their friends or just get into denims again, we're here with clothes that don't look any different from what was worn before, but fit properly.